Subregion Complementarity in AdS/CFT: Remarks on gravitational theory on subregions

 for a subregion $A$ for the CFT and the bulk subregion $M_A$, which is a time-slice of the entanglement wedge of $A$, for the bulk theory where $\rho_A =\tr_{\bar{A}} (\rho)$ and $\rho_{M_A} =\tr_{M_{\bar{A}}} (\rho)$.
 Note that the low-energy Hilbert space $\cH$ is the same in CFT and the bulk theory, and $\rho, \sigma$ are the density matrices in this space. $\cH$ is formally decomposed into $\cH_A \otimes \cH_{\bar{A}}$ in the CFT side, but this decomposition is in principle not directly related to the decomposition in the bulk side $\cH_{M_A} \otimes \cH_{M_{\bar{A}}}$.

 Before proceeding, we have to remark on the problem of the gauge fixing in the bulk theory.
 In the above, we have assumed that the bulk Hilbert space is factorized as $\cH_{M_A} \otimes \cH_{M_{\bar{A}}}$ in order to define the bulk reduced density matrices $\rho_{M_A}, \sigma_{M_A}$.
 This is a standard assumption when we discuss the subregion duality or the entanglement wedge reconstruction \cite{Dong:2016eik}.
 However, the notion of the locality is ambiguous in the gravitational theory due to the diffeomorphism.
-For example, the bulk scalar field $\phi(x)$ is not gauge-invariant\footnote{To have a gauge invariant quantity, we have to attach a gravitational dressing to $\phi(x)$ like the Wilson line in the gauge theory.
-We can define operators supported on bulk subregion $M_A$ as operators whose gravitational dressing is also supported only on $M_A$.
-For these restricted operators, the subregion duality holds, which we call the weak version of the subregion duality in \cite{Terashima:2021klf, Sugishita:2022ldv}.
-The JLMS formula \eqref{eq:jlms} in the sense of this weak version may also valid.} and does not make sense unless we fix the gauge (coordinates system).
+For example, the bulk scalar field $\phi(x)$ is not gauge-invariant\footnote{ To have a gauge invariant quantity, we have to attach a gravitational dressing to $\phi(x)$ like the Wilson line in the gauge theory \cite{Donnelly:2015hta, Donnelly:2016rvo, Giddings:2018umg, Giddings:2019hjc}.
+We can define operators supported on the bulk subregion $M_A$ as operators whose gravitational dressing is also supported only on $M_A$.
+For these restricted operators, the subregion duality may hold, which is the same as we call the weak version of the subregion duality in \cite{Terashima:2021klf, Sugishita:2022ldv}.
+The JLMS formula \eqref{eq:jlms} in the sense of this weak version may also be valid.
+However, this weaker version does not assume the holographic QECC structure.} and does not make sense unless we fix the gauge (coordinates system).
 Thus, the notion of $\cH_{M_A}$ and $\cH_{M_{\bar{A}}}$ makes sense only after the gauge fixing of the bulk diffeomorphism.
 Note that the HKLL bulk reconstructions are indeed done in the FG gauge.
 In this sense, the above $\rho_{M_A}, \sigma_{M_A}$ is not gauge invariant and may depend on a choice of the gauge, for example, the gauge used in the global HKLL bulk reconstruction.
 Our aim in this subsection is to show the subregion duality is invalid under the standard assumption of the factorization $\cH_{M_A} \otimes \cH_{M_{\bar{A}}}$.
 Thus, we proceed with our discussion by assuming that a gauge is fixed.
 To discuss it in a gauge invariant way, we need an algebraic approach as we do in the definition of entanglement entropy in gauge theories.
 We leave it to future works.

 The claim \eqref{sd} is equivalent to that the relative entropies are the same, under the assumption of the factorization $\cH_{M_A} \otimes \cH_{M_{\bar{A}}}$:

 which was shown in \cite{Jafferis:2015del} by using the semi-classical bulk computations \cite{Faulkner:2013ana}.
 The entanglement wedge reconstruction straightforwardly follows from the subregion duality \eqref{sd} \cite{Dong:2016eik}.
 It claims that for any (low-energy) bulk operator $\phi_{M_A}$ supported in $M_A$ there exists the CFT operator $\mathcal{O}_A$ supported in $A$ such that